Locatalyze

 The opportunity is timing.
 Retail foot traffic is 15–20% below Casuarina currently, but population growth rates suggest three-year traffic improvement trajectory.
 A retail operator entering now with a differentiated concept can establish market position during the low-competition phase and benefit from improving foot traffic as residential base expands.

-Rent economics are the strongest in this analysis — $2,200–$3,500/month is 40% below Casuarina.
+Rent economics are the strongest in this analysis — $2,200–$3,500/month is 40% below Mitchell Street CBD.
 A retail business achieving modest volume here can generate better margins than equivalent locations elsewhere in Darwin.
 The risk is that traffic doesn't materialise on expected timeline.

 Key risk